niranjan94/supercharged-scripts/README.md

 > Some Scripts that made my life easier.
-Hope it's useful for you too.

 ## Usage ##